 Submit a Pull Request¶

-Before submit, please rebase your code on the most recent version of
+Before you submit a PR, please rebase your code on the most recent version of

-When the clang-format lint check fails, run git-clang-format as follows to automatically reformat your code:
+If the clang-format lint check fails, run git-clang-format as follows to automatically reformat your code:

 Add test-cases to cover the new features or bugfix the patch introduces.